linko22/zwindler-monitoring-plugins/README.md

 zwindler-monitoring-plugins
 ==============

-My own repository of plugins I wrote from scratch AND those I found on the Internet and improved
+My personnal Nagios®/Shinken plugin repository.
+This includes those I wrote from scratch AND those I found on the Internet and improved